PPE ‘worth £1.4bn’ from single pandemic deal ‘destroyed or written off’

 The BBC understands that at least £100 million of additional public money has been spent on storing and incinerating the excess stock since its purchase.

-The Department of Health and Social Care (DHSC) was unable to provide a comment due to the pre-election period, the report said.
+A Department of Health and Social Care (DHSC) spokesperson said: “We do not recognise the £1.4 billion quoted.

+“Our position on PPE stock is set out in the department’s annual accounts as audited by the National Audit Office.

+“PPE was secured at the height of the pandemic, competing in an overheated global market where demand massively outstripped supply.

 Full Support Healthcare and the Conservative Party have been approached for comment.